 - Increased funding of healthcare for low-income individuals (75 percent vs. 58 percent)

 Freelancers want greater access to “portable benefits.”

 Freelancers want to take their benefits wherever they go.
-Eighty percent of freelancers surveyed say they don’t think the government is doing enough to support flexible working with portable benefits.
-Eightyfive percent say it’s important to keep benefits without them being tied to a job.
-Fortyone percent of “side hustle” freelancers say they hang on to traditional jobs just to keep the benefits, rather than move to full-time freelance status.
+80 percent of freelancers surveyed say they don’t think the government is doing enough to support flexible working with portable benefits.
+85 percent say it’s important to keep benefits without them being tied to a job.
+41 percent of “side hustle” freelancers say they hang on to traditional jobs just to keep the benefits, rather than become full-time freelancers.

 As the Open Enrollment period for the ACA recently arrived, Fiverr and Postmates partnered on a digital ad campaign to encourage workers to sign-up for healthcare coverage.
 Both companies want to provide their freelance pool with beneficial resources and assist them in making informed decisions.

-The companies also worked with Small Business Majority, a national small business advocacy group, to conduct webinars about healthcare plan options.
-Postmates is also conducting its own trial health savings account program for workers in partnership with Starship HSA.
+The companies conducted webinars about healthcare plan options.
+Postmates also conducted its own trial health savings account program for workers in partnership with Starship HSA.

 Freelancers appear to support more progressive policies.